mahadum-africa/Mahadum/did-spec.md

 ## DIDs

 DIDs are used to manage School Authorities' cryptographic material.
-Mahadum Pass tracks the public keys of health authorities via DIDs.
+Mahadum tracks the public keys of schools and institutions via DIDs.
 The School Authority is onboarded and given an network identity.
-With the network identity can be used by the School Authority to initiate the creation of a DID.
+The network identity can be used by the School or Institution to initiate the creation of a DID.

 ### DID Syntax